-(2) The shares subject to this option award vested on a monthly basis in equal amounts over a four-year period that began on February 28, 2005.
+The shares subject to this option award vested on a monthly basis in equal amounts over a four-year period that began on February 28, 2005.
+(1)

-(3) 1/4 of the shares subject to this option award vested on December 30, 2008 and 1/48th of the shares subject to the option award vest each month thereafter.
+^{1/4} of the shares subject to this option award vested on December 30, 2008 and 1/48th of the shares subject to this option award vested each month (2)thereafter.

-(4) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on March 1, 2010.
+The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on March 1, 2010.

-(5) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on February 28, 2009.
+(4) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on February 28, 2009.

-(6) The shares subject to this option award vested on a monthly basis in equal amounts over a four-year period that began on October 1, 2005.
-(7) The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on October 1, 2009.
+The shares subject to this option award vested on a monthly basis in equal amounts over a four-year period that began on October 1, 2005.
+(5)

+The shares subject to this option award vest on a monthly basis in equal amounts over a four-year period that began on October 1, 2009.
+(6)